The Link Between Drinking Alcohol And Anxiety

 Many people turn to alcohol to ease anxiety

-Alcohol has a powerful effect on your body, impacting numerous pathways and functions your body uses to operate at its best.
-Alcohol is most known for its inebriating effect, but the entirety of the picture demonstrates far more than a simple state of intoxication.
+Alcohol has a powerful effect on the body, impacting numerous pathways and functions your body uses to operate at its best.
+Alcohol is most known for its inebriating effect, but the entirety of the picture demonstrates far more than just the state of intoxication.
 Instead, every bodily system has a different reaction to alcohol, and each system has the potential to adversely affect an existing anxiety condition or contribute to the development of one.

 According to the National Institute on Alcohol Abuse and Alcoholism, your brain on alcohol is not able to fully communicate.
 The most readily demonstrable effect of this is difficulty managing speech—think slurred speech and mumbling, for instance.
-Underneath these visible changes are more damaging effects, however.
+Underneath these visible changes may be potentially more damaging effects, however.

 Alcohol and panic attacks can go hand-in-hand for some people.
 Alcohol has been shown to affect levels of brain chemicals and other neurotransmitters, changing the way your body reacts to scenarios you encounter in your daily life.
 While a single drink can stimulate GABA and make you feel calm, heavy drinking can deplete GABA and lead to increased tension and a higher risk of experiencing a panic attack or other anxiety symptoms.

-Anxiety and alcohol: Can the two ever mix?
+Alcohol and anxiety: Can the two ever mix?

-Alcohol for anxiety may be used as a balm, whether it is consumed as "liquid courage" on a first date or following a taxing day at work, as a way to relax.
-The tie between the two is not certain.
-Does alcohol usually follow anxiety, or is it typically the precursor?
-Whatever the case, the science is clear: Alcohol negatively affects the body, even in small amounts, and can contribute to the rise and proliferation of anxiety disorders.
+Some people attempt to use alcohol as a balm for anxiety, whether it is consumed as "liquid courage" on a first date or following a taxing day at work as a way to relax.
+Whether it’s used to try and prevent or soothe anxiety, the science is clear: Alcohol can negatively affect the body and can contribute to the development and exacerbation of anxiety disorders.

-The comorbidity of alcohol abuse and an anxiety disorder
+Alcoholism and anxiety: comorbidity of alcohol misuse and anxiety disorders

-Someone who experiences both Obsessive Compulsive Disorder and Generalized Anxiety Disorder, for instance, may be more likely to latch onto the relief alcohol brings.
-Similarly, an individual with ADHD and severe anxiety might crave the (albeit temporary) relief brought on by consuming alcohol in stressful situations or following a high-stress event.
-Conversely, someone who has a condition such as a panic disorder, social phobia, or other anxiety disorders, but has systems in place to vent and relieve that anxiety, may be less likely to turn to the soothing effects of alcohol.
+Someone who experiences both social anxiety disorder and generalized anxiety disorder, for instance, may be more likely to latch onto the relief alcohol brings.
+Similarly, an individual with attention-deficit/hyperactivity disorder (ADHD) and severe anxiety might crave the (albeit temporary) relief brought on by consuming alcohol in stressful situations or following a high-stress event.
+Conversely, someone who has a condition such as a panic disorder, social phobia, or other anxiety disorders, but has systems in place to vent and relieve that anxiety, may be less likely to turn to alcohol.

 Individuals who consume alcohol as a balm for anxiety are more likely to develop a substance use disorder.
 As tolerance grows, the need for greater levels of alcohol increases, leading to increased quantities being consumed in a single setting.
 Consuming alcohol in this way can create a dramatic rewiring of the brain, which links alcohol consumption and anxiety on a molecular level.

 The “assistance” provided by alcohol is temporary at best and is far more akin to the proverbial "Band-Aid for a bullet wound" than it is to an actual aid for anxiety.
-Although alcohol is a sedative and can have a calming effect on the nervous system in the wake of stress, pain, or distress, the calm is temporary, and cannot provide lasting relief.
-Instead, if used regularly, your body will require more and more alcohol to reach a sedated state and may even develop an alcohol dependence, thus creating a vicious circle that can be hard to break.
+Although alcohol is a sedative and can have a calming effect on the nervous system in the wake of stress, pain, or distress, the calm is temporary rather than lasting relief.
+Instead, if used regularly, your body will require more and more alcohol to reach a sedated state and may even develop an alcohol dependence, thus creating a vicious cycle that can be hard to break.

-Alcohol is not a truly useful tool in managing or suppressing anxiety.
+In other words, alcohol is not a truly useful tool in managing or suppressing anxiety.
 Because it alters the chemical function of your body, using alcohol to soothe anxiety may only create more problems, both mentally and physically.
-Dependence can happen quickly and easily if you are already prone to obsessive or addictive behavior.
+Dependence can happen quickly and easily especially if you are already prone to obsessive or addictive behavior.

 Treating anxiety alone can prove difficult and can require months or years of therapy.
 The need for addiction treatment on top of anxiety treatment can create additional barriers to healing and can prove costly, both in terms of money and time.